-There are two plugins that are supported by Thermo Fisher Scientific and available on the Thermo Fisher Cloud.
+There are two plugins that are supported by Thermo Fisher Scientific and available on the Thermo Fisher Cloud at https://apps.thermofisher.com/apps/publiclib/#/plugins.
 These plugins are not pre-installed in the Torrent Suite Software.
-For details about plugins that are included with Torrent Suite Software, see "Pre-installed plugins" on page 132.
+For details about plugins that are included with Torrent Suite Software, see "Pre-installed plugins" on page 120.

 Plugin name Description RNASeqAnalysis Analyzes cDNA reads.
 This plugin is an RNA transcript alignment and analysis tool for use with the reference genomes hg19 and mm10.
-For details, see "RNASeqAnalysis plugin" on page 169. smallRNA Analyzes small RNA reads with an emphasize on micro RNA molecules.
+For details, see "RNASeqAnalysis plugin" on page 157. smallRNA Analysis Analyzes small RNA reads with an emphasize on micro RNA molecules.
 Use with reference genome hg19 only.